MetaMask/metamask-android-sdk/README.md

     }
 }
 ```
-With this approach, you will need to manage the state of the ethereum object so that it survives configuration changes.

 #### 4.2 Using a view model
-Hilt provides a great convenience for maintaining state of your viewmodel and ensures that state is retained between configuration changes.
+Hilt provides a great convenience for maintaining state of your viewmodel, ensuring that state is retained between configuration changes.

 All you have to do is to create a viewmodel that injects Ethereum and then add wrapper methods for the ethereum methods you wish to use.
 See EthereumViewModel in the example dapp in [src](./app/src) for a comprehensive usage example.

 ```kotlin